 Alternative Transportation Options

-Transportation can be a significant financial burden for residents reliant upon cars to access jobs and services.
-This burden is particularly pronounced for households living on a fixed income.
+.
 Communities that foster walkable environments with a cohesive alternative transportation network see a decrease in car dependence and healthier, happier residents.
 Walkable communities further benefit from decreased parking demands and higher volumes of foot traffic along commercial corridors.

 According to the Department of Housing and Urban Development’s Location Affordability Index for Irvington, a four-person household with two commuters earning the local median income drives an estimated 31,000 miles per year and spends approximately 29% of its annual income on transportation.
 Town residents must frequently travel to surrounding localities to access goods and services and are primarily dependent upon cars as their primary source of transportation.
 The burden of transportation increases to 36% of annual income for working individuals that must travel outside of Irvington to access employment opportunities.